ConzorKingKong/country-code/README.md

-# 👷 `worker-template` Hello World
+# 👷 `worker-template` Country Code

-A template for kick starting a Cloudflare worker project.
+A template for redirecting by country code in [Cloudflare Workers](https://workers.cloudflare.com).

 [`index.js`](https://github.com/cloudflare/worker-template/blob/master/index.js) is the content of the Workers script.